Aggie01/Credit_Risk_Analysis/README.md

 ## Summary:
 - Overall, oversampling did not produce accurate and thrustworthy predictions.
 Accuracy scores were below 70%.
 - The quality of a positive prediction made by the Naive Random Sampling for "low risk" group is at an ideal level, 100%.
 It means that most of its predicted instances are correct when compared to the training ones; however, at low accuracy.
+- SMOTE oversampler produced low scores for "high risk" in both, precision and recall.
+It implies a poor prediction.
+- Overall, undersampling generated low acceptance score, below 70%.
+Also, low overall recall shows high level of false negatives.
+- Combination Sampling shows very poor accuracy, only 54%.
+- Ensemble Learners generated overall winning accuracy results, Random Forest 79% and AdaBoost impressive 93%.
+AdaBoost produced very high on "low risk" group for both precision and recall which means that the AdaBoost seems to be the best fitted at predicting accurate results.
+-
 -